Last Updated: January 09, 2024

 For more information about how foreign filing works, read about CoinTracker’s visit to speak with FinCEN and IRS regulators.

 CoinTracker for Accountants and Crypto CPAs

 CoinTracker is built for tax professionals in addition to end users.
 Our Head of Tax Strategy, Shehan Chandrasekera, has run several CPEs on the topic such as the one below.
-If you are a tax professional interested in learning more about how CoinTracker can help you help your clients with cryptocurrency taxes, or in CoinTracker’s affiliate program, please let us know.
+If you are a tax professional interested in learning more about how CoinTracker can help you help your clients with cryptocurrency taxes, please let us know.